Any Given Food came to life in October 2010. It grew, morphed, slept, rose from the ashes, changed shape and ultimately rebranded.

 That’s what Any Given Food is about for me, right now.
 It’s about making the food choices that matter to me, that improve my well-being, how I function, how I react, and how I engage with the world, and with daily life.
 With learning key, it’s about educating myself more on the food that I consume, it’s short and long-term effects.
 It’s about understanding what it takes to fuel my body and mind in the right way for me to achieve what I want in life.
 And it’s about prolonging that life, in as much as I can, through food.

-As I type this, it’s late on a Friday night, early in March 2023.
-You can tell as much by the timestamp on this article.
+As I type this, I’ve just turned 40.
+Literally, yesterday.
+Farewell thirties, happy birthday to me.
 I’ve been busying myself of late filling notebooks with ideas for more articles, working on recipes and concepts, consuming podcast content where I can, adding to an ever-growing collection of food-related books and more recently, exploring my options on returning to formal studies with a firm eye on nutrition.

 For the remainder of 2023, I’ve set myself a goal of improving my understanding of nutrition and applying those learnings back into everyday life.

 At the end of the day, we all want to look better, feel better, get fit, lose (or gain) weight but it’s becoming more apparent that these things can’t happen without a fundamental understanding of nutrition.
 When it comes to weight management, it’s very easy to say “eat more, you’ll weigh more” or “eat less, you’ll weigh less”.
 But on the other hand, you can also say “eat less, you’ll weigh more” and “eat more, you’ll weigh less”, and understanding those concepts is connected to having a better understanding of nutrition.
 Again, this is coming back to how we fuel our bodies to do what we need them to do.